chirontt/jgit.http.server.native/README.md

 [Gluon](https://gluonhq.com/) also provides some setup [details](https://docs.gluonhq.com/#_platforms)
 for GraalVM native-image creation.

-This project's Gradle build script uses the [client-gradle-plugin](https://github.com/gluonhq/client-gradle-plugin) from Gluon to build the native executable from Gradle with GraalVM.

 The GraalVM native-image utility will use the configuration files in `src/main/resources/META-INF/native-image` folder to assist in the native-image generation.

-Gluon also provides the [client-maven-plugin](https://github.com/gluonhq/client-maven-plugin) which is used in this project's Maven build script.
-This Maven plugin, which works similarly to the above client-gradle-plugin, also uses the `src/main/resources/META-INF/substrate/config/initbuildtime` file as the list of packages/classes to be initialized at image build time by GraalVM during the native-image generation.

 ## Gradle build tasks

 To build and run the Git server in standard JVM with Gradle, execute the `run` task with port number and the path to the local git repos as parameters:

+	gradlew run
 	gradlew run --args="8080 /path/to/repos"

-To generate native executable, run the `nativeBuild` task:
+To generate native executable, run the `nativeImage` task:

-	gradlew nativeBuild
+	gradlew nativeImage

-The `nativeBuild` task would take a while to compile the source code and link into an executable file.
+The `nativeImage` task would take a while to compile the source code and link into an executable file.
 The resulting `JGitHttpServer` file is in:

-	build/client/x86_64-linux/JGitHttpServer
+	build/native-image/JGitHttpServer

 (or if building on a Windows machine:

-	build\client\x86_64-windows\JGitHttpServer.exe
+	build\native-image\JGitHttpServer.exe

 )

 which can then be run directly (with parameters):

-	./build/client/x86_64-linux/JGitHttpServer 8080 /path/to/repos
+	./build/native-image/JGitHttpServer 8080 /path/to/repos

 (or if building on a Windows machine:

-	build\client\x86_64-windows\JGitHttpServer.exe 8080 \path\to\repos
+	build\native-image\JGitHttpServer.exe 8080 \path\to\repos

 )

 ## Maven build tasks

-To build and run the Git server in standard JVM with Maven, execute the `compile` and `exec:java` tasks with port number and the path to the local git repos as parameters:
+To build and run the Git server in standard JVM with Maven, execute the `compile` and `exec:exec` tasks with port number and the path to the local git repos as parameters:

-	mvn compile exec:java -Dexec.args="8080 /path/to/repos"
+	mvnw compile
+	mvnw exec:exec
+	mvnw exec:exec -Dexec.port=8080 -Dexec.base-path=/path/to/repos

-To generate native executable, run the `client:build` task:
+To generate native executable, run the `package` task:

-	mvn client:build
+	mvnw package

-The `client:build` task would take a while to compile the source code and link into an executable file.
+The `package` task would take a while to compile the source code and link into an executable file.
 The resulting `JGitHttpServer` file is in:

-	target/client/x86_64-linux/JGitHttpServer
+	target/native-image/JGitHttpServer

 (or if building on a Windows machine:

-	target\client\x86_64-windows\JGitHttpServer.exe
+	target\native-image\JGitHttpServer.exe

 )

 which can then be run directly (with parameters):

-	./target/client/x86_64-linux/JGitHttpServer 8080 /path/to/repos
+	./target/native-image/JGitHttpServer 8080 /path/to/repos

 (or if building on a Windows machine:

-	target\client\x86_64-windows\JGitHttpServer.exe 8080 \path\to\repos
+	target\native-image\JGitHttpServer.exe 8080 \path\to\repos

 )